happner/happner/docs/README.md

   ...
 ```

 The above will result in the initialization of the two modules named `class-module` and `factory-module`.
-These names can then be used in the [Component Config](#component-config) to create components that use these modules.
+These names can then be used in the [Component Config](#component-config) to create mesh components that use these modules.

 The `path`, `construct` and `create` config elements are optional.

-When the `path` is unspecified the mesh initializer will assume that the module
+* `path` - If unspecified the mesh initializer will assume that the module name is the same as the `node_module` name and will be called by `require()` as is.
+* `construct` - Need only be specified if the module definition is a `class` and the defaults don't apply.
+* `create` - Will need to be specified if the module should be created using a factory function.

 #### Modules from Classes